 sudo apt install dkms

-Then run the install again:
+Then try to run the install again:

 sudo dkms install broadcom-sta/6.30.223.271